Stockholm Art Week 2026

 Stockholm Independent Art Fair brings together 65 artist-run galleries from 40 cities around the world in a vibrant meeting place for contemporary art.
 As Sweden's most international art exhibition, it offers a unique platform for discovery, dialogue, and long-term exchange between artists, audiences, and art professionals.
 In 2026, the 20th edition of SUPERMARKET will transform the Erskine Building in Slakthusområdet (the former meatpacking district) into a dynamic space filled with exhibitions, performances and conversations that reflect the diversity and urgency of artists' practice today.
 With its strong local roots and global reach, SUPERMARKET is a celebration of artistic collaboration and independent initiatives from across the world.

-Guided Exhibition Introduction - Me You We
+Guided Exhibition - Me You We

 During Stockholm Art Week, The Cell presents a series of public events connected to Me You We – Exploring Human Behaviour.
 On 23 January at 16:30, we offer a guided introduction to the exhibition, followed by open weekend tours on 25–26 January, inviting visitors to explore the artistic and scientific perspectives on human behaviour.